kee-org/www-kee-pm/content/about/_index.md

 * People come first - without considering them, nothing can be secure.
 * Security throughout everything we do.
-* Profits utilised to achieve the mission, not line shareholder's pockets.
+* Profits utilised to achieve the mission, not line shareholder’s pockets.

-It's early in our company's history so you can expect a few tweaks to the above statements as we refine and clarify the underlying intent of each statement.
+It’s early in our company’s history so you can expect a few tweaks to the above statements as we refine and clarify the underlying intent of each statement.

 ## Mailing address

-There is a legal requirement for every UK company to have a physical postal address, even though we don't use it for providing our services.
+There is a legal requirement for every UK company to have a physical postal address, even though we don’t use it for providing our services.
 Ours is:

 ```
 Kee Vault Ltd